-Have you ever heard someone say, “I’m heading for greener pastures”?
+Have you ever heard the saying, “I’m heading for greener pastures”?
 The phrase is one that sounds promising but usually ends in trouble.
-The hope that life is somehow better if you just change your environment or circumstances is one many have discovered to be a fools quest.
+The hope that life is somehow better with only a change of environment or circumstances is one many have discovered to be a fool’s quest.

-*Why does trouble seem to follow regardless of where you go or why is it the grass is not greener on the other side?
+Why do people think the grass is greener on the other side?

-Could it possibly be that the trouble we are experiencing at a given moment is our own doing?
+Could it be the trouble we are experiencing at a given moment is our own doing?